VPAC/superlinux/supercomputingwithlinux.md

 Note the use of command substitution by using $(command); sometimes you will find the use of backticks instead (e.g., `for item in * ; do mv $item \`echo $file | tr "A-Z" "a-z"\` ; done);` this is *not* recommended.
 The use of backticks (a) not a POSIX standard, (b) can be difficult to read with deep escapes and (c) can be *very* dangerous if mistaken for strong quotes.

 Early in this book it was recommended that spaces should be avoided in filenames.
 Part of this is due to poorly designed scripts that make use of the `ls` command.
 In a nutshell, `ls` can't differentiate in a script what is a filename and what is a space.
+It is, of course, unnecessary.
+Worse still, if any of the directories have files the process will generate the files inside the directories as well.

 `touch "a file with lots of spaces in the name"`
 `for item in $(ls *); do echo ${item}; done`
 `for item in *; do echo ${item}; done`

 The following are examples of loops with conditional tests.
 Also note the use of bash's integer arithmetic, and especially the use of spacing and bracketing.